Bordon Camp: First World War

-Inter-war
+Interwar

 In 1924, 32 acre in Alexandra Park were purchased, added to in 1927 by 916 acre of farmland and common land between Bordon and Oakhanger, for use as additional training areas.
 The 1930s started with the building of the RASC Lines on the edge of Louisburg Barracks.
 This brought about the demolition in 1937 of the old wooden huts at both Quebec and St Lucia barracks, with new brick built 100-man barracks in their place.

 The 1930s construction ended with the building of the wooden hutted training camp at Oxney Farm, named Martinique barracks.

 Second World War

 The British 3rd Infantry Brigade was resident in Bordon in 1939, but was dispatched in its entirety at the start of hostilities of World War II, as part of the British Expeditionary Force.
 The men left from Liss railway station on specially chartered trains, direct to Southampton Docks.

 When the Canadian Army was looking for a European base, the British Army offered them Bordon and Longmoor Military Camps, which they took over entirely from September 1939 under a British officer commanding the local service and civilian personnel.
 The Canadians built two new sub-camps, using Canadian built and shipped prefabricated wooden huts: